Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

 After completing the [software calibration](#software-calibration), the next step is the data acquisition.
 Here is where effectively commence the imaging experiment by acquiring data from your sample (*replace the calibration phase sample with the sample that you want to analyze*).

-Navigate to the upper-right corner of the interface and set the number of frames to be captured (ex.
-20) in the "Number of frame" input field.
+Navigate to the **DATA** tab placed at the upper-left side of the interface and then set the number of frames to be captured (ex.
+20) in the "Number of frame" input field placed at the upper-right corner of the view.
 Then begin the acquisition process by clicking the start icon, located at the top right of the interface.
 The software will commence data acquisition and automatically cease upon reaching the designated number of frames.
 When the acquisition is completed you can begin the [data analysis](#data-analysis).

-**When navigating in the Data Feature tab while in View mode, it is not possible to initiate a new data acquisition process.
+**When navigating in the DATA FEATURE tab while in View mode, it is not possible to initiate a new data acquisition process.
 This mode only permits viewing the data from the last data acquisition process that was run.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>